GSA/code-gov/README.md

 - [procedures.md](./docs/procedures.md): Administrative procedures for the code.gov team
 - [repo-labels.json](./docs/repo-labels.json): A json file that can be used to add the specific GitHub issue labels code.gov uses on their projects
 - [repository_management.md](./docs/repository_management.md): This is a living document explaining how we collaboratively manage the Code.gov platform repositories
+- [CoPMeetingMins](./docs/CoPMeetingMins): This is a folder containing the notes from our monthly Community of Practice meetings

 ## Questions?